gabyvlad96/Serverless-workflow-for-stock-prices-movement/README.md

     - Terraform CLI
     - [Finnhub](https://finnhub.io) and [Marketstack](https://marketstack.com) account to get the stocks data

-2. Replace secret keys for API services inside data_loader.py with your own
-    - also you need to add your own verified SES emails to `prices_processor.py`
+2. Add the API keys to your AWS Secret Manager

 2. Zip the python files
     - Python files need to be zipped in order to be used and create the Lambda functions.
-Use `zip function_file_name.zip *` from inside the lambda function folder
     - You need to do this for all three functions as well as install the third-party packages where needed.
-[Explanation here](https://stackoverflow.com/a/57531938/13746736)

 3. Deploy the stack
     - The current configuration uses a custom domain, so you can simply skip the Route53 configurations or use your own domain